mx2913/funkwhale/docs/admin/backup.rst

 Backup the media files
 ^^^^^^^^^^^^^^^^^^^^^^

-To backup docker data volumes, you can create a new container to load the volumes from ``funkwhale_api_1``:
+To backup docker data volumes, as the volumes are bound mounted to the host, the ``rsync`` way would go like this:

 .. code-block:: shell

-   docker run --rm --volumes-from funkwhale_api_1 -v /path/to/your/backup:/backup alpine tar cvf /backup/backup.tar /media docker run --rm --volumes-from funkwhale_api_1 -v /path/to/your/backup:/backup alpine tar cvf /backup/backup.tar /music
+    rsync -avzhP /srv/funkwhale/data/media /path/to/your/backup/media
+    rsync -avzhP /srv/funkwhale/data/music /path/to/your/backup/music

 Backup the configuration files